erickbytes/divbull/divbull.com/content/blog/Entering-and-Exiting-a-Position-Slowly-Over-Time.md

 I also trimmed some shares earlier this year, but wanted to invest more in this winning company.

 I've now bought Spotify stock in a range of $75 to $685 per share.
 Up at this high level, I'm not adding heavily.
+I picked up 2 shares, 1 of which was the first in my Roth IRA.
+My share count is now up to 17.
-I do want to bring Spotify to an invested capital level on par with Meta and Google investments.
+I was aiming to bring Spotify to an invested capital level on par with my Meta and Google investments.
 In my view, this is a high conviction hold that has earned its spot among tech's elite companies.
+However, such a high price implies risk should their impressive growth slow.

 I may regret adding Spotify at such a high valuation.
 The business looks strong, now over 700 million monthly active users.
 Sometimes, we should look to add to our winners.
 In my opinion, Spotify has proven it is a winner.
 Assuming the executive team is able to continue its stellar performance, I believe the stock is going higher.
-Just 1 month ago, it reached all time high of $785 However, such a high price implies risk should their impressive growth slow.
+Just one month ago, it reached all time high of $785.
+I bought it today at $100 less than 1 month ago.

-On Tesla, I've been lowering my cost basis by selling shares I bought at higher lots.
+On my Tesla investment, I've been lowering my cost basis and trimming profits by selling shares I bought at higher lots and some of my shares I bought at $17.
 I have "house money" riding in the stock.
 I added and reduced my position at various times.
 I sold 76% of my total Tesla stake over the past 3 years, locking in a tidy amount of profits.
 I want to hang on to my last 100 shares for a long time.

 Companies like Nvidia, Oracle, Microsoft, Amazon, Google and Meta have become a measuring bar for me.
 Do I think this can achieve better returns than the "hyperscalers"?
-If not, I probably won't add or maybe might lighten up a position.Typically, I will only do this when I need to pay taxes or raise cash for living expenses.
+If not, I probably won't add or maybe might lighten up a position.
+Typically, I will only do this when I need to pay taxes or raise cash for living expenses.

 In fact, the only stock I've never sold a share of is Microsoft.
 This is very rare, but it has been